victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 ### Continuous Distributions with Varying Densities

-Now, consider selecting a random point in a circular target.
-If the target has concentric rings of different colors, and you're more likely to hit the outer rings due to your throwing technique, how do we calculate the probability of hitting each color?

-Our geometric approach assumes uniform probability across the area, which doesn't apply here.
-We need a way to represent varying probabilities across a continuous space.
+Imagine you're a meteorologist studying rainfall patterns in a particular region.
+You have a map of the area, and you want to predict the likelihood of rain at different locations.

+#### The Uniform Approach Falls Short

+If rainfall were equally likely everywhere, we could use a simple geometric approach.
+The probability of rain in any sub-region would just be the area of that sub-region divided by the total area of the map.
+But let's consider why this doesn't work in our case:
+- Coastal areas might have a higher chance of rainfall due to moisture from the sea.
+- Mountainous regions could experience more rainfall due to orographic lifting.
+- Some areas might be in a "rain shadow," receiving less precipitation.

 ### From Counting to Measuring

-These examples highlight a fundamental idea: probability as a measure of sets.
-Whether we're counting discrete outcomes or measuring continuous regions, we're essentially quantifying the "size" of the event relative to the total "size" of possibilities.

-To formalize this idea and address the limitations we've discussed, statisticians introduced several key concepts:
+To address the limitations we've discussed, statisticians introduced several key concepts:

 1. Random Variables
 2. Probability Mass Functions (PMFs)